Zionme/alx-higher_level_programming/0x07-python-test_driven_development/README.md

-a function that prints a square with the character #
+a function that prints a text with 2 new lines after each of these characters: ., ? and :